huyentranq/Data-Pipeline-Ecommerce/README.md

 This ETL pipeline leverages powerful tools like **Dagster**, **MinIO**, **DBT**, and **PostgreSQL** to create a scalable, efficient data processing framework for the Brazilian e-commerce dataset.
 The resulting dataset will support a variety of business analytics applications, enabling better decision-making based on comprehensive order, payment, and review data.

 ---

-Let me know if you need help inserting the images into your README or any other assistance!